liamappelbe/fftea/README.md

 | 16384 | 59.59 ms | 61.38 ms | 1.48 ms | 1.25 ms | 3.23 s | 3.22 s | 1.78 ms | 1.27 ms | 1.49 ms | 1.12 ms |
 | 65536 | 332.65 ms | 349.81 ms | 8.26 ms | 7.58 ms | 67.70 s | 67.75 s | 7.05 ms | 5.87 ms | 6.37 ms | 5.28 ms |

-* Scidart's FFT doesn't have an in-place mode, but they do use a custom format, so in-place means that the time to convert to that format is not included in the benchmark.

 In practice, you usually know how big your FFT is ahead of time, so it's pretty easy to construct your FFT object once, to take advantage of the caching.
 It's sometimes possible to take advantage of the in-place speed up too, for example